Insulin Levemir Cartridges 100 Unit/mL 5×3 mL

 Administer Levemir subcutaneously once daily at any time but at the same time every day.

-Insulin detemir is sold under the brand name Levemir.
+We sell insulin detemir under the brand name Levemir.
 Levemir in Levemir Cartridges is long-acting and injected subcutaneously once or twice daily.
-It is used to treat both type 1 and type 2 diabetes.
+People use it to treat both type 1 and type 2 diabetes.
 In addition, it helps to control high blood sugar in adults and children with diabetes mellitus.
-Levemir is a man-made modified form of insulin.
+Levemir is a man-made, modified form of insulin.
 It can be effective for up to 24 hours.
-Levemir is not meant for use to treat diabetic ketoacidosis.
+Levemir is not meant to be used to treat diabetic ketoacidosis.
 Speak to your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 Low blood sugar, allergic reactions, pain at the injection site, and weight gain are common side effects of using Levemir.
-Levemir helps to improve glucose intake by tissue cells and also helps to decrease the amount of glucose made by the liver.
+Levemir enhances tissue cells’ glucose intake while simultaneously reducing the liver’s glucose production.

 Levemir Cartridges